Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

-In Simulation Study IV, we examine whether the presence of a random intervention effect influences the performance of discrete-time linear mixed models.
-The setting remains identical to Simulation Study III, except that data are generated with a fixed constant intervention effect rather than a random intervention effect.
-Web Table \ref{tab:no_RI} demonstrates that the absence of a random intervention effect leads to different performance across working correlation structures.
-For model-based variance estimators, the NE and DTD structures yield conservative inference with coverage exceeding 95\%, indicating deflated type I error rates.
-In contrast, the type I error rate is inflated for the EXCH structure with the 95\% CI coverage ranging from 81.75\% to 93.55\%.
-The RVE demonstrates greater robustness, achieving coverage of approximately 94\% without correction and nominal coverage of 95\% with MD correction.
-These findings suggest that the presence or absence of a random intervention effect primarily affects model-based variance estimation, particularly under restrictive working correlation structures (e.g., EXCH), while robust variance estimation maintains validity across both specifications.
+In Simulation Study IV, we examine whether the presence of a random intervention effect in the true data-generating process influences the discrete-time working models.
+The setting matches Simulation Study III, except that data are generated under Scenario~3, which assumes a fixed constant intervention effect.
+Under this scenario, $\rho_0 = \rho_1$ and a single CAC applies to both conditions; we set $\rho_0 \in (0.01, 0.05)$ and CAC equal to 0.5 or 0.8.
+Comparing Scenario~3 (Web Table~4) with Scenario~2 (Table~\ref{tab:CAC_and_ICC}), the absence of a random intervention effect in the data-generating process leads to notable differences in model-based variance estimation across working correlation structures.
+The NE and DTD working structures yield conservative inference, with coverage exceeding 95\%, whereas the EXCH structure gives coverage ranging from 81\% to 94\% depending on the ICC-related parameters.
+The RVE, in contrast, is more robust across all three working structures, achieving approximately 93--94\% coverage without correction and nominal coverage with the MD correction.
+The convergence rate for the DTD structure drops to 97\% when CAC $= 0.8$ and $\rho_0 = 0.01$, though this does not affect the reported findings.
+Overall, the presence or absence of a random intervention effect in the data-generating process primarily affects model-based variance estimation, with the direction and magnitude depending on the working correlation structure, while the RVE with MD correction remains valid regardless.